cluster-apps-on-docker/spark-standalone-cluster-on-docker/.github/ISSUE_TEMPLATE/feature_request.md

 ## Introduction

 Hi there, thanks for helping the project!
 We are doing our best to help the community to learn and practice parallel computing in distributed environments through our projects. :sparkles:

 ## Feature

+Please fill the template below.

 ### Description

+*Describe your feature request*

 ### Comments (optional)

+*Add some comments, if any*